Plugins » Pattern Renamer 2.3.3

 Maybe 0 if you just want to reformat a number.

-Note that numbers whose number of digits is greater (1000+ in the example) are not affected by this setting.
+Note that numbers whose number of digits is greater (1000+ in the example) ignore this setting.

 Detail Form